Sanket-33/CC-DEC-PYTHON_DEVELOPMENT/README.md

 # CC-DEC-PYTHON_DEVELOPMENT
+Hello!
+I am Sanket Lande

- consist of two tasks during intership my at codeclause, first one is URL shortner using Python and other is Music Player.
+This consists of two tasks during intership my at codeclause, first one is URL shortner using Python and other is Music Player.